jennie-jd/cs-resources/takeaways.md

 Keep going.
 Kitty says I can do it! 😙

 _**March 19, 2024**_
-Got some good suggestions on how to start githubbing from 1point3acres and xiao hong shu.
+Got some good suggestions on how to start githubbing.
 Will try their suggestions to get started.
 A few key points:
 - My No.1 goal is to improve technical skills
 - An important aspect of open sourcing is to find the right project
 - Find a repo that I am truly interested in, understand it deeply, and keep contributing